EKreir/ecfArcadiaZoo/README.md

 for my part I have a linux distribution (ubuntu 24.04) `sudo apt install composer`

-- be careful, the identifiers (user, password, etc...) must be modified in the .env file or otherwise put these values ​​in the db.php file,
+- be careful, the identifiers (user, password, host, dbname) must be modified in the .env file or otherwise put these values ​​in the db.php file,

 - and finally, all that remains is to test locally to visualize the project.
 You must launch the index.php file in the public directory